digital-asset/docs.daml.com/docs/2.7.1/docs/canton/tutorials/composability.rst

 Atomicity guarantees that no party can scam the other:
 The painter enters the obligation of painting the house only if house owner pays, and the house owner pays only if the painter enters the obligation.
-This avoid bad scenarios such as the following, which would have to be resolved out of band, e.g., using legal processes:
+This avoids bad scenarios such as the following, which would have to be resolved out of band, e.g., using legal processes:

 .. _canton-composability-unhappy-scenarios: